raamana/mrivis/README.rst

      :alt: Updates

-Tools and scripts for visualization and comparison of 3d MRI scans (T1, T2 etc)
+Tools for comparison of registration and sptial similarity of 3d MRI scans (T1, T2 etc) using checkerboard plots.

 * Free software: MIT license